Debt Payoff Strategies7 min read

 Tactics That Actually Move the Needle

 Increase payment velocity.
-Biweekly half-payments can add one full payment per year on installment loans.
+Biweekly half-payments can add one full payment per year on installment loans with biweekly acceptance.
 On credit cards, one larger monthly extra beats sporadic lump sums you cannot repeat.
+Consistency compounds; heroics collapse.

 Negotiate or transfer selectively.
 A successful balance transfer to 0% APR only helps if you pay off before the promo ends and avoid transfer fees that erase savings.
-Run the break-even before moving debt.
+Run the break-even in an interest savings model before moving debt.
+A 3% transfer fee on $8,000 costs $240 upfront—acceptable only if you eliminate the balance before the promo rate expires.

 What to Deprioritize

 Avoid spreading extras evenly across all debts—that minimizes psychological wins without optimizing interest.
-Skip investment-heavy debates about paying 4% student loans while carrying 22% cards; the rate spread answers that.
+Skip investment-heavy debates about paying 4% student loans while carrying 22% cards; the rate spread answers that question in most portfolios.
 Do not let perfect be the enemy of consistent.

 Avoid These 2026 Pitfalls